junxit/us-congress-bills-113/bill.md

 ## § 130.

-Notwithstanding section 810 of the Federal Lands Recreation Enhancement Act (16 U.S.C.
-6809), the authority described in such section shall continue in effect through the date specified in section 106(3) of this joint resolution.
+Section 810 of the Federal Lands Recreation Enhancement Act (16 U.S.C.
+6809) shall be applied by substituting “on the date that is 1 year after the date specified in section 106(3) of the Continuing Appropriations Resolution, 2015” for “10 years after the date of the enactment of this Act”.

 ## § 131.